jorgEVOplasmids/MDR_ISs/README.md

 We assembled the reference genomes of the clinical strains ancestral genomes using hybrid assembly of ONT and Illumina data.
 We used Unicycler v.0.5.0 and checked the genome completeness using Bandage.
 Then, we annotated the assembled genomes using Bakta v.1.9.3.
 The commands for assembling and annotating the reference genomes can be found in the **REFSCRIPT**.

+### Variant calling

+We analyzed the mutations in the resistant colonies to diverse antibiotics isolated from fluctuation assays, high-throughput antibiotic susceptibility assays, and community assays.
+To perform the analysis, we used breseq v.39.0, using as input the Illumina reads of the resistant clones against the reference genome of the corresponding ancentral strain.
+The command used can be found in **BRESEQSCRIPT**.

 ## Databases analysis

 ### Distribution of KO-AMR genes by plasmid-borne ISs